-Assam: Over 200 films to screen at Guwahati Asian Film Festival
+Assam: 22 films to screen at Guwahati Asian Film Festival

-Guwahati: The inaugural edition of the Guwahati Asian Film Festival (GAFF) 2025 will illuminate the Jyoti Chitraban Film Studio from February 7 to 9, 2025.
+Guwahati: The inaugural edition of the Guwahati Asian Film Festival (GAFF) 2025 will illuminate the Jyoti Chitraban Film Studio in Guwahati from February 7 to 9, 2025.

 This three-day extravaganza promises to be a landmark event for film buffs, aspiring filmmakers, and industry veterans alike.
 GAFF 2025 serves as a platform for cultural exchange, creative dialogue, and showcasing the cinematic brilliance of Asia.